xapp-ai/documentation/docs/channels/wordpress-plugin.md

 You can find the key to copy-paste to the WordPress configuration on the channel's settings page for both chat and intelligent search.

 ![find-channel-key](../../static/img/channel/find-widget-key.gif)

+### Search

+Search integration requires you to setup one (or many) buttons that will enable the search modal when clicked.
+The plugin will look for the class `xapp-search-button` and then attach click listeners to the element with the class so that the modal opens when clicked.

+Below are some common methods for adding a button with the correct class.

+#### Menu Item